Russia Plans to Send Seven Automatic Stations to the Moon by 2036

 The launch of seven lunar missions and hundreds of satellites will become the foundation for future manned projects.

-Read more on the topic:
+Read also on the topic:

-Roscosmos is ready to conquer the Moon: an ambitious program for the development of Earth's satellite is ready
+Roscosmos is ready to conquer the Moon: an ambitious program for the development of the Earth's satellite is ready

-Ni hao, Moon!: Chinese mission uses Russian developments to study the Moon
+Nihao, Moon!: Chinese mission uses Russian developments to study the Moon

 Space in the long box: Russian missions to the Moon and Venus have been postponed